-Simplified illustration of the Group structure with significant operating subsidiaries and investments:
+A simplified illustration of the Group structure with significant operating subsidiaries and investments is shown on the netx page.

 In addition to its operative and fully consolidated subsidiaries, United Internet holds further direct and indirect investments.
 These mainly consist of the equity interests held in the listed company freenet AG (United Internet shareholding: 2.98%), as well as the listed online marketing companies Goldbach Group AG, Switzerland (14.96%) and Hi-media S.A., France (10.65%), fun communications GmbH (49%), virtual minds AG (48.65%), and ProfitBricks GmbH (30.02%), as well as a number of other internet investments (45 investments in total) via the investment funds EFF No. 1 (66.67%), EFF No. 2 (90%) and EFF No. 3 (80%) operated jointly with the Samwer brothers.